-- Promote and encourage reporting incidents of violence and harassment. - Maintain records of violence and harassment related complaint issues concerns and investigation. - Ensure workers receive training on the workplace violence and harassment prevention program. - Assist in investigating claims of workplace violence and harassment. - Report to senior management, any reported or discovered acts of violence or physical threats to workers by another person as required. - Ensure means of alerting or communicating acts of workplace violence and harassment to company personnel are available in the workplace. - Take all reasonable precautions to minimize or eliminate violence related hazards. - Act respectfully at work and while conducting company business.
+- Promote and encourage reporting incidents of violence and harassment. - Maintain records of violence and harassment related complaint issues concerns and investigation. - Ensure workers receive training on the workplace violence and harassment prevention program. - Assist in investigating claims of workplace violence and harassment. - Report to senior management, any reported or discovered acts of violence or physical threats to workers by another person as required.

 DOCUMENT HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL

 APPROVED BY BRIAN DUNCAN, VICE PRESIDENT

-REVIEWED 01.27.2023
+REVIEWED 01.26.2024

-EFFECTIVE ON 02.01.2023
+EFFECTIVE ON 02.02.2024

-VERSION # HSMS2023.1
+VERSION# HSMS2024.1

-SUPERSEDES HSMS2022.1
+SUPERSEDES HSMS2023.1